evilaz/fact_or_act/README.md

-To build a model and get a prediction on a random sample of the test data run the main method:
+To build a model and get a prediction on a random sample of the test data, run the main method:

 ```bash
   python main.py